-In his forty-four page judgment of May 16, 1989, the Court found that the defendants had failed to prove their case, and show why the plaintiff could be given only one piece of land while the rest of the land remain unclaimed.
-The Court further found that they had failed to show the demarcation s of the claimed communal grazing land.
-The Court held the plaintiff's claim that he had acquired this land customarily through inheritance from his father in 1949, then disputed over it various times and finally got it decreed to him by writ of court in Civil Suit No. 140/ 80.
-The Court further acknowledged that plaintiff had then applied for the same land from the Uganda Land Commission and was granted lease offer Ref.
-No. ULC/Min.
-4/285 on August 27, 1986.
-The Court took off time to educate the defendants that all land in Uganda belonged to the Uganda Land Commission and that it was the only organ with powers to dispose of land in any desirable way established by the law.
-The Court found the defendants had admitted the offence of trespass and destruction of plaintiff's property.
-The Court stressed that once a subject matter had been declared by a writ of court to belong to someone, then no any other authority other than a higher court could nullify that order.
-The Court declared that the defendants were holding the law in their hands when they removed the fence that the plaintiff had erected on his land.
-The Court therefore entered judgment in favour of the plaintiff and awarded him damages of Shs.
+In his forty-four page judgment of May 16, 1989, the Magistrate found that the defendants had failed to prove their case, and show why the plaintiff could be given only one piece of land while the rest of the land remained unclaimed.
+Court further found that they had failed to show the demarcations of the claimed communal grazing land.
+Court held the plaintiff's claim that he had acquired this land customarily through inheritance from his father in 1949, then disputed over it various times and finally got it decreed to him by writ of court in Civil Suit No. 140/80.
+Court further acknowledged that plaintiff had then applied for the same land from the Uganda Land Commission and was granted lease offer Ref.
+No. ULC/Min.4/2/85 on August 27, 1986.
+Court took off time to educate the defendants that all land in Uganda belonged to the Uganda Land Commission and that it was the only organ with powers to dispose of land in any desirable way established by the law.
+Court found the defendants had admitted the offence of trespass and destruction of plaintiff's property.
+Court stressed that once a subject matter had been declared by a writ of court to belong to someone, then no any other authority other than a higher court could nullify that order.
+Court declared that the defendants were holding the law in their hands when they removed the fence that the plaintiff had erected on his land.
+Court therefore entered judgment in favour of the plaintiff and awarded him damages of Shs.
 3,300/=.

-The defendants appealed to the Chief Magistrate's Court on June 15, 1989 challenging this judgment and orders.
-Their grounds of appeal were: that the trial Court had not considered the letter of the DC as evidence in support of their case; that it had relied on the lease offer and judgments in past cases; that it had not listened to land neighbours; and that it had decreed communal grazing land to the respondent.
-As this appeal was awaiting hearing, four of the appellants trespassed on the suit land. the respondent's lawyers lodged a complaint to the Court over this trespass and the Court wrote to the appellants on November 1, 1989 warning them to refrain from committing any further acts of trespass and breaching of peace.
+The defendants appealed to the Chief Magistrate's court on June 15, 1989 challenging this judgment and orders.
+Their grounds of appeal were: that the trial Court had not considered the letter of the DC as evidence in support of their case; that it had relied on the lease offer and judgments in past cases; that it had not listened to owners of neighbouring land; and, that it had decreed communal grazing land to the respondent.
+As this appeal was awaiting hearing, four of the appellants trespassed on the suit land.
+The respondent's lawyers lodged a complaint to Court over this trespass and Court wrote to the appellants on November 1, 1989 warning them to refrain from committing any further acts of trespass and breaching of peace.